huwprosser/carter-voice-assistant/README.md

 To find out more about the API key and configure your agent, visit the [Carter](https://www.carterlabs.ai/) website.

 <h3>PyAudio for M1 Macs</h3>
-to install PyAudo for M1 Macs, this will require a small workaround, as PortAudio is not automatically detected. first, we need to install PortAudio
+to install PyAudio for M1 Macs, this will require a small workaround, as PortAudio is not automatically detected. first, we need to install PortAudio

 ```